MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-for-vscode.md

 ## Open HDInsight workspace

-You must create a workspace in VSCode before you can connect to Azure.
+You need create a workspace in VSCode before you can connect to Azure.

 **To open a workspace**

 1. From the **File** menu, click **Open Folder**, specify an existing folder, or create a new folder as your work folder.
-The foler appears on the left pane.
+The folder appears on the left pane.
 2. From left pane, click the **New File** icon next to the work folder.

    ![new file](./media/hdinsight-for-vscode/new-file.png)